aws-amplify/docs/js/datastore.md

 import { Post, PostStatus } from "./models";

-//Use next two lines only if syncing with the cloud import awsConfig from "./aws-exports";
+//Use next two lines only if syncing with the cloud import awsconfig from "./aws-exports";
-Amplify.configure(awsConfig);
+Amplify.configure(awsconfig);

 function onCreate() {
   DataStore.save(